tarstutorials/vrsensorint/docs/_sources/content/m2/unity_vr.rst.txt

 Introduction to VR Development
 --------------------------------

 Virtual Reality (VR) is a rapidly expanding technology that is becoming increasingly integrated into everyday life.
 As such, application development for this medium is at an all-time high.
-Learning how to create applications for VR is important now more than ever, and Unity is the best tool for beginning this journey.
-Follow this tutorial closely, as the techniques learned here will not only be critical to being successful in future tutorials, but also in building skills for the upcoming VR explosion.
+Learning how to create applications for VR is more important than ever, and Unity is the best tool for beginning this journey.
+Follow this tutorial closely, as the techniques learned here will not only be critical to your succsess in future tutorials, but also in building your skills for the upcoming explosion in VR technology.

 -----------
 Why Unity?